 As part of the implementing regulations for the HMS FMP, the National Marine Fisheries Service (NMFS) is requiring that all vessels fishing for HMS apply for a permit and maintain logbooks.
 The purpose of this fact sheet is to provide information on the permit and logbook requirements, and the process for obtaining permits and logbooks.
-Additional information on the other HMS FMP regulations are posted on the NMFS Southwest Region website.
+Additional information on the other HMS FMP regulations are posted on the NMFS West Coast Region website.

 What are the new HMS permit requirements?

 Any commercial fishing vessel of the United States must be registered for use under an HMS permit that authorizes the use of specific gear, and a recreational charter vessel must be registered for use under an HMS permit if that vessel is used to fish for HMS in the EEZ (3-200 miles) off the states of Washington, Oregon, or California; or to land or transship HMS shoreward of the outer boundary of the EEZ.
 The final rule requires issuance of an HMS permit to a vessel owner for each specific commercial or recreational charter fishing vessel with an endorsement for a specific HMS gear type.